 Around 1800, the two towers were added that flank the entrance to the cathedral.
 During that timeframe, the main altar was also replaced with one in a neoclassical style.

 Francisco Pizarro is entombed in a chapel to the right of the cathedral entrance.
 Pizarro was a Spanish conquistador who led the conquest of Peru.
 He captured and killed the last Incan emperor, Atahualpa.

 Winter South of the Equator

-In the center of the plaza is a beautiful bronze fountain unveiled in 1651.
+Returning to the plaza we posed in front of the beautiful bronze fountain unveiled in 1651.
 It was here that Jose de San Martin declared the country’s independence from Spain in 1821.
 To the right is the impressive Palacio de Gobierno, residence of Peru’s president (not pictured).

-If you’re wondering why we’re wearing coats, that’s because it’s actually winter south of the equator.
-The average temperature in Lima during the month of June is a low of 61 degrees and high of 69.
+If you’re wondering why we’re wearing coats, it was winter south of the equator.
+During the month of June, the average temperature in Lima is a low of 61 degrees and high of 69.
 Skies tend to be grey and overcast as fog from the Pacific Ocean hovers over the city.
-It’s pretty dark by 6PM.
+And, it’s pretty dark by 6PM.

 Tourist Tip: Pack a lightweight but warm so-called puffy coat for a May through October Peru trip.
 It will keep you comfortable, while taking up little luggage space.
 I actually kept mine rolled up in a personal carry-on bag throughout the trip for handy access.
 Thanks to both my sisters who suggested it!
 Otherwise, I would have gone ill-prepared for the Peru trip.
 Dumb me thought it would be hot everywhere!